muhammaduss/S25-core-course-labs/app_python/README.md

 ## CI workflow

-`python-ci.yml` has two job - first is build python application locally and run tests, second is for docker part: login, build & push.
-Workflow is triggered only if PR happens.
+`python-ci.yml` has three job - first is build python application locally and run tests, second is for docker part: login, build & push, last is to check by Snyk for any vulnerabilites.

+Workflow is triggered if updates pushed to lab3 branch or if PR made to `master` branch.